tanthammar/recurring/README.md

 ```

 ## Usage
-Example pretends you have a DatePattern model in your codebase.
+Let's say you have a DatePattern model in your codebase.

 Your model must have the following attributes:
 ```php